 This includes for each termly topic:

-- Careers and professions linked to topic to promote the school vision of ‘high expectations, raising aspirations’.
+Careers and professions linked to topic to promote the school's aspirational curriculum.

 Our rich and vibrant curriculum is designed so that specific subject skills and knowledge components are scaffolded within the cross-curricular theme or context each term, but are also revisited and built upon each progressive year following a spiral model.

 One of the main features of our curriculum is the structure of how it is taught.
 Children begin each topic with a ‘Cold Task’ and are given the opportunity to ask questions to direct and have ownership over their learning.
-To ensure each subject has equal weight and import, we teach in subject specific weeks.
-In addition to this, we also plan in dedicated weeks to recap prior and recently taught learning, which are interspersed through the term, through explicit memory strategy lessons and memory focused work pieces.
+We plan in dedicated days to recap prior and recently taught learning from across the curriculum, which are interspersed through the term, through explicit memory strategy lessons and memory focused work pieces.
 This ensures repetition of subject skills are not kept or compartmentalised into one taught week, but that the subject skills components blend through the topic efficiently.
 These memory focused activities are not only backed up by educational and psychological research, but are based on action-research evidence.
 These memory focused pieces of work are stored in children’s Memory Scrapbooks which travel through the school with the child.
 At the end of each topic, the children repeat the same initial task as a ‘Hot Task’ to track and evidence progress and also part-take in a ‘Memory Café’ where they share their learning and Memory Scrapbook with a friend, enjoy a tasty treat and also have the chance to annotate, update and edit their ‘Hot Task’ following their peer discussions.